18F/before-you-ship/_pages/index.md

 * **This list is not:**
     * A last-minute pre-launch checklist, despite the "Before You Ship" title

+Like with most things in 18F, this guide is a user-contributed work in progress.
+Let us know [how to improve it!](https://github.com/18F/before-you-ship/issues/new)

 ### Compliance

 You need an Authority to Operate (ATO).
 Essentially, ATOs cover the important security reviews and approvals **required** for public government websites.
 They can take months (albeit rarely).
 You should review this [overview of ATOs](ato/) and these [tips](ato/tips/) to start planning.